Existence of quasi-stationary distributions for downward skip-free Markov chains: Introduction

 \subsection{Outline of the paper}

-In Section \ref{section:scaleFunc}, we will introduce scale functions and derive some basic properties.
+In Section \ref{section:scaleFunc}, we will derive some basic properties of the scale function.
 In Section \ref{section:polynomialRepresentation}, we will prove Theorem \ref{thm:polynomialRepresentation}.
-In Section \ref{section:QSD}, we will study existence of quasi-stationary distributions and prove the rest of results we mentioned in Section \ref{section:mainResults}.
+In Section \ref{section:QSD}, we will study existence of a quasi-stationary distribution.
+In Section \ref{section:YaglomLimit}, we will consider the Yaglom limit under the entrance condition.
+In Appendix, we will see that under the entrance condition downward skip-free Markov chains are extended to Feller processes on $\bN \cup \{\infty\}$.